 What simplicity does mean however, is a more thorough understanding of how things work - or how one can get things to work in some way, at the very least - and slightly more work, because one needs to reimplememt many things that are already there, or, in the less rosy case, copypaste things from stackoverflow rather than downloading a library containing the wanted feature plus five other ones one doesn't need.

 I think the message of concrete analysis of concrete conditions and appropriate actions remains important in many areas, not just programming.
-In programing, it has the longest and most successful history, that's why it's a nice example.
+In programming, it has the longest and most successful history, that's why it's a nice example.
 And one gets to directly feel the benefits from it.
 In other areas, feedback loops are slower.
 But they are comparable.

 I have yet to learn much to get my programs to be more simple.
 And I have to reimplememt much, too.
 The blog I publish this on is using XML for storage.
 JSON would be a nicer way.
 CSV or, with a different folder structure, markdown probably the best.
 But I've learned my lesson for future projects, and I hope to adhere to it as best as I can.